Codezerker/RyCooder/README.md

 ./install
 ```

-### Use pre-compiled binary
+### Use pre-compiled versions
-You can download pre-compiled binary [here](https://github.com/Codezerker/RyCooder/releases).
+You can download pre-compiled binaries [here](https://github.com/Codezerker/RyCooder/releases).

 ## How to use RyCooder